 Grab a pen and your calendar and let’s create your 7 day plan to healing diabetes with intermittent fasting.

-For your body to shift gears and begin repairing the damaged cells of your pancreas, you need to fast for 18 hours a day.
+For your body to shift gears and begin repairing the damaged cells of your pancreas, you need to fast for 12 -18 hours a day.
 Whoa!
 Sounds extreme, I know.
 Don’t worry, you’ll comfortably work your way to the 18 hours over a week’s time!
 The best and easiest way to do this is to begin fasting after your last meal of the day, dinner.
 Aim to eat dinner every day this week no later than 6pm.
-Do not snack or drink anything throughout the night.
+Do not snack or drink anything other than water throughout the night.
 This should be easy since you’re sleeping!
 If you’re used to having a bedtime snack, start to cut that out.
 One thing you’ll need to do with this plan is make sure that you eat a hearty enough dinner to sustain your blood sugar until bed.
 A good balance of protein, fat, and high quality carbohydrates is required.

 You will be shooting for consuming all of your calories between noon and 6pm, but for now, eat light between breakfast and lunch.
 Then, choose healthy meals and snacks the rest of the day.
 No need to only eat lunch and dinner either, if you feel hungry, eat!
 Just be sure to stop eating by 6pm.